kushagratrivedi2005/LLMS-in-Puzzles/README.md

 ![a demonstration of the sed puzzle](imgs/image.png)

-This repository contains starter code in Python for PreCog's recruitment tasks.
-For more details, check the task doc.

 # Documentation
 ## ``schema.py``
 We define the data scheme using [Pydantic](https://docs.pydantic.dev/latest/) in ``schema.py``.
 This prevents any data validation problems.
 For the most part, you can treat it as a regular Python class that you can read from/write into JSON strings.
 We perform some basic validation checks to prevent invalid data being processed.